 In January, 1942, an FBI file reveals that Colonel William "Wild Bill" Donovan, FDR's Coordinator of Information (soon to become the Office of Strategic Services or OSS) was planning to (re-)establish an American Black Chamber and to place Yardley in charge of it.

 However, by mid-summer of that year, Yardley was under FBI suspicion.
 He was running a restaurant at the time, the Rideau Restaurant, at 1306 H Street, N.W.
-That location would be about where the blue awnings are seen directly ahead in the picture at right.
+That location would be about where the blue awnings are seen directly ahead in the picture below.
 He had purchased the restaurant, formerly the Goodacre White Coffee Pot, immediately upon returning to Washington in January of 1942.

 We're looking west, across 13th Street at the building on the southwest corner of 13th and H. The building there at the time of the Rideau Restaurant has been replaced.
 13th and H is an elongated open square where New York Avenue passes through the intersection at a shallow angle, as shown by the sides of the large church and the building behind it.